 - Ambassadors to/from Morocco, Norway, Iceland, Japan, Uganda, and others

 - 1 Chief Justice of the U.S. Supreme Court (Warren Burger)

 - 25 Rhodes Scholars

-The University has about 485,000 living alumni in Minnesota, the U.S., and around the world.
+The University of Minnesota system has about 596,000 living alumni in Minnesota, the U.S., and around the world.
 International alumni networks are currently located in Australia, Brazil, China (Beijing, Guangzhou, Hong Kong, Shanghai, Shenzhen, and Xi’an), France, Iceland, Japan, Kazakhstan, Korea, Malaysia, Singapore, and Taiwan.

 Faculty and Alumni Awards